-If your organization chooses to migrate mailboxes to Microsoft 365 but plans to keep using Azure AD Connect to manage user accounts in Active Directory, you need to keep at least one Microsoft Exchange server on-premises.
+If your organization chooses to migrate mailboxes to Microsoft 365 but plans to keep using Microsoft Entra Connect to manage user accounts in Active Directory, you need to keep at least one Microsoft Exchange server on-premises.
 If you remove all Exchange servers, you won't be able to make changes to Exchange recipients in Exchange Online because the source of authority is your on-premises Active Directory.
 In this scenario, you have the following options:

 - Recommended: Migrate your mailboxes to Microsoft 365 and upgrade your environment to Exchange 2019 by April 11, 2023.
 Use Exchange 2013 to connect to Microsoft 365 and migrate mailboxes.
 Next, upgrade from Exchange 2013 to Exchange 2019, and decommission servers running Exchange 2013.